-Sitting at the base of the majestic acropolis, Plaka is known as the “Neighborhood of the Gods”.
+Sitting at the base of the majestic Acropolis, Plaka is known as the “Neighborhood of the Gods”.
 Our myths and legends tour introduces you to all the highlights and fascinating stories of Athens’ deities.
 The district dates back 3,500 years.
-Museums beckon visitors and souvenir shops line serpentine streets with traditional tavernas.
+Museums beckon visitors and souvenir shops to line serpentine streets with traditional tavernas.
 The Roman Agora is close by, the ruins offering a unique glimpse into the city’s heritage.
-There’s also the Acropolis, a hilltop citadel that honors Athena.
-Don’t forget your camera: the summit offers 360 degree panoramic views of Athens and beyond.
+And hovering over the city there’s the Acropolis, a hilltop citadel that honors Athena.
+Don’t forget your camera: the summit offers 360-degree panoramic views of Athens and beyond.

 A77 Suites by Andronis